-In June 2018 the Company received written confirmation from the Peruvian Ministry of Energy and Mines ("MEM") that its Declaración de Impacto Ambiental ("DIA") at Pucamayo east, issued in 2015 with an expiry in March of 2018, had its expiry extended until March 5, 2020.
-In January 2020, the Company received 'Autorizacion de Incio de Actividades de Exploración' from the MEM, which extends the expiry of the DIA for 2 years.
+In June 2018 the Company received written confirmation from the Peruvian Ministry of Energy and Mines ("MEM") that its Declaración de Impacto Ambiental ("DIA") at Pucamayo East had its expiry extended until March 5, 2020.
+In January 2020, the Company received 'Autorizacion de Incio de Actividades de Exploración' from the MEM, which extended the expiry of the DIA for a further 2 years.
 The Company has reached agreement with the local community regarding community engagement and surface access, and with local community's support is negotiating land access with the relevant individuals holding surface rights.

 The Pucamayo project is located 185 km SE of Lima at an elevation of 3800 to 4200 m, in the Tertiary volcanic belt hosting several major epithermal gold deposits in Peru.
 Pucamayo is about 56kms south-south west of the Corihuarmi gold-silver mine of Minera IRL Limited, and about 25 kms east of the Cerro Lindo lead-zinc-copper mine of Compañía Minera Milpo S.A.A.

 Pucamayo encompasses 109 sq km of contiguous concessions located in the Departments of Ica, Lima, and Huancavelica, approximately 185 km south-east of Lima.
 Condor has 100% ownership of 103 sq km of these concessions.